m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 ### Scheduling

-Let’s assume that we have an NxN crossbar switch, with N input lines, N output lines, and N2 crosspoints.
+Let's assume that we have an NxN crossbar switch, with N input lines, N output lines, and N2 crosspoints.
 Each crosspoint needs to be controlled (on/off), and we need to make sure that each input link is connected with at most one output link.
 Also, for better performance we want to maximize the number of input/output links pairs that communicate in parallel.

 ### Take the ticket algorithm